jinpark1/nft-smart-contract-goerli/README.md

 The contract has a paused state which can be used to temporarily disable publicMint function, thus avoiding reentrancy attacks.

 3. The onlyAccounts modifier ensures that minting can only be done from externally-owned accounts (EOAs) rather than smart contracts, which can prevent some attack vectors.
-The contract's pricing is set by the _price variable which can be updated by the owner of the contract.

 4. The contract uses the SafeMath library from OpenZeppelin to prevent overflows and underflows.